 Talk WITH your audience, rather than AT your audience, with engaging and useful content made for sharing.
 Simple.
 We built our own company on content marketing – especially video – so we’ll show you how.

-Why?
-Because we believe in the power of great video content created to build real communities around a brand.
+At ProfileTree, we understand the importance of video marketing for businesses.The power of great video content marketing has the ability to build real communities around a brand as it was reported in 2018, 53% of consumers engage with a brand after viewing a video on social media.
 And we believe in measurable customer journeys designed around ROI.

-During ProfileTree’s video masterclass at Innovation Factory, we delivered a overview of video know-how for building your business…
+During our video training, we deliver an overview of video know-how for building your business…

 Finally, we’ll cover video promotion including steps to gain views for your content many people forget to take.